“Feast Days / أيام الأعياد” (self-translated poem) appears online in Lunch Ticket, Issue 12, Winter 2017.

 “Cairo from the Streets.”
 NewMatilda.com.
 Feb 4, 2011.
 Reprinted on this site.

-“Khawaaga: Eyes Always Watching” will appear on Duende in 2017.
+“Khawaaga: Eyes Always Watching” will appear on Duende.

-“Sid Ismahan’s Brothers and Daughters” was one of ten finalists for the 2017 writing contest at Epiphany: a literary magazine; it may appear in a forthcoming anthology of resistance.
+“Seeking Sid Ismahan’s Respect” will appear in the inaugural issue of C(G)2 on the theme of resistance; a version of the same piece titled “Sid Ismahan’s Brothers and Daughters” was one of ten finalists for the 2017 writing contest at Epiphany: a literary magazine .

 “The Worst Tenth Grader” was one of nine finalists for The Southampton Review‘s 2017 Frank McCourt Prize for Memoir; a version of it was also recorded at the 6th annual Returned Peace Corps Volunteers of New York story slam, and may appear on Peace Corps Stories: The Unofficial Podcast in 2017.